aggrand/terraform-assessment/README.md

 ### modules/storage/dynamo
 This creates a DynamoDB table for terraform state locking.
 It is very purpose-built for that, only accepting a variable for setting the table's name.
 Future work could extend it to a general DynamoDB module.

+### modules/storage/mysql
+This uses RDS to create a database intended for use in an application.
+It accepts options for a db password and username.

 ### modules/compute/asg
 This module creates an autoscaling group for EC2 instances.
 It accepts various variables related to the min and max instance count, the AMI to use, a userdata script to run, and subnet_ids and target group ARNs that can be used to attach the module to others (like the load balancer).
 I think the instance refresh is still not working perfectly and health checks should be added; future work would tackle those.